 Grade.
 The engineers often want more grade than is necessary to drain the site.
 Design for the customers, not for the engineers.
 From a camper’s perspective, there is nothing more frustrating than not being able to level up in a camp spur.
 RV refrigerators need to be close to level, but just as important the people want to be level.
 Whether riders are in a tent or RV, it is not comfortable spending the weekend off-camber.

 Turning Radius.
 Two factors affect how sharp a curve is and how drivable it is: the curve radius and the length of the curve.
 The smaller the radius and the longer the curve, the sharper the curve will be.
 On any curve, the rear wheels of a vehicle do not follow the same path as the front wheels.
 The longer the vehicle (and trailer), the wider the offset between the front wheel track and the rear wheel track.
 This is compounded by the sharpness of the curve.
 Road designers compensate for this off-tracking by adding curve widening to the inside of the curve.
 This added lane width can be considerable (up to 20 feet), but in an effort to maintain a natural setting, road widths and clearing widths are often minimized in recreation sites.
 If sharp curves are designed into an OHV facility, curve widening must be factored into the road width.
+If it isn't, road damage, or worse yet, vehicle damage can occur.
 Consult the agency road design guidelines or AASHTO Green Book guidelines.

 Maintenance personnel need to be looking up when patrolling campgrounds.
 Broken limbs or de-barked limbs are clear indications of inadequate clearance.